St. Thomas Evangelical Church of India: History

-The St. Thomas Evangelical Church is one of several groups of Saint Thomas Christians who trace their origins to St. Thomas the Apostle who, according to their tradition, came to India in AD 52.
+The St. Thomas Evangelical Church is one of several groups of Saint Thomas Christians who trace their origins to Thomas the Apostle who, according to their tradition, came to India in AD 52.

-Until 1961, the Church's history was deeply connected to the Malankara Mar Thoma Syrian Church, the first Reformed denomination of the Malankara Church (Saint Thomas Christians who trace their origins to the communities and churches founded by St. Thomas the Apostle and who later rejected Portuguese Latinization).
+Until 1961, the church's history was deeply connected to the Malankara Mar Thoma Syrian Church, the first Reformed denomination of the Malankara Church (Saint Thomas Christians who trace their origins to the communities and churches founded by Thomas the Apostle and who later rejected Portuguese latinization).

 In the 1800s, South Indian Christians were in contact with British missionaries during the time of British colonialism.
 The missionaries facilitated the translation of the Bible into Malayalam in 1811; this was the first vernacular Bible in Kerala.
-Further changes introduced by the influence of missionaries led to a schism among the St. Thomas Christians.
+Further changes introduced by the influence of missionaries led to a schism among the Saint homas Christians.

 By the 1830s, some clergy in the Malankara Church, notably Abraham Malpan, were looking at reform, particularly in the area of rituals and liturgical practices.
 This movement led to the establishment of the Mar Thoma Evangelistic Association (MTEA) in 1888.
 A downstream effect of these reforms was the formation of the Mar Thoma Syrian Church.

 The formal reform movement that led to the formation of STECI traces its roots to Palakkunnath Abraham Malpan (1796–1845), a key figure in the 19th-century Malankara Church who initiated significant reforms aimed at restoring biblical purity.
-Malpan fundamentally sought to restore the Malankara Church to its original pre-Synod of Diamper nature, purging it of what he perceived as inventions introduced through Latinization (Roman Catholic influence introduced to the St. Thomas Christians by the Portuguese).
+Malpan fundamentally sought to restore the Malankara Church to its original pre-Synod of Diamper nature, purging it of what he perceived as inventions introduced through latinization (Roman Catholic influence introduced to the St. Thomas Christians by the Portuguese).
 To this end, Malpan rejected practices he considered unbiblical, including prayers for the dead, veneration of saints, use of icons and statues, veneration of sacraments, auricular confession, and certain other observed rituals.
 He promoted vernacular worship and emphasized scriptural preaching.